orchardbirds/skorecard-1/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-Tools for automating building credit risk acceptance models (scorecards) in python, with a sklearn-compatible API.
+`scorecard` is a scikit-learn compatible python package that helps streamline the development of credit risk acceptance models (scorecards).

-Scorecard models are binary classification models that output the probability of default of a customer or customer's application, and Logistic Regression as the classification algorithm.
+Scorecards are ‘traditional’ models used by banks in the credit decision process.
+Internally, scorecards are Logistic Regressions models that make use of features that are binned into different groups.
+The process of binning is usually done manually by experts, and `skorecard` provides tools to makes this process easier. `skorecard` is built on top of [scikit-learn](https://pypi.org/project/scikit-learn/) as well as other excellent open sources projects like [optbinning](https://pypi.org/project/optbinning/), [dash](https://pypi.org/project/dash/) and [plotly](https://pypi.org/project/plotly/).

 ## Features ⭐

-- Automate bucketing of features
+- Automate bucketing of features inside scikit-learn pipelines.
 - Dash webapp to help manually tweak bucketing of features with business knowledge
 - Extension to `sklearn.linear_model.LogisticRegression` that is also able to report p-values
 - Plots and reports to speed up analysis and writing technical documentation.